-Assumed amortization schedules for transportation equipment purchases are the same as those for two equal semiannual payments of principal and interest, regardless of the actual purchase date of the equipment.
+Assumed amortization schedules for transportation equipment purchases are the same as those for prospective bus purchases/leases, except that all assumed debt service expense for an aid year will be based on two equal semiannual payments of principal and interest, regardless of the actual purchase date of the equipment.
 In other words, the purchase order date for all equipment purchased in a given school year is assumed to be July 1 of the school year.
 The amortization of the equipment purchase amount will begin one year later.